 What is equality and diversity?

-Equality is about complying with our legal obligations to provide equal access to opportunities and services for everyone.
+Equality is about providing equal access to opportunities and services for everyone and ensuring everyone has the same opportunities to fulfil their potential free from discrimination.
 It is also about removing any barriers or discriminatory practices that may affect particular groups.

 Diversity is a concept based on the principle that everyone is different in some way, and that taking an inclusive approach brings benefits and advantages.
 It is about recognising, respecting and valuing the differences that everyone has.